-To further support staff wellbeing, a dedicated
+To further support staff well-being, a dedicated

-wellbeing, a dedicated wellbeing facilitator was employed to deliver a wide-ranging programme of physical activity.
+well-being facilitator was employed to deliver a wide-ranging programme of physical activity.
 This included online and face-to-face classes, along with collaborative sessions run by local partners.
 Activities catered to different fitness levels and schedules, encouraging broad staff participation.